Alex3434/wmi-static-spoofer/README.md

 # wmi-static-spoofer

+## Motivation:

+The initial motivation is bypassing HWID detection methods used by intrusive software like anti-cheats, etc. or licensing restrictions implemented in software.
+The concept is not new but other solutions require a loaded driver at all times and a kernel hook with possible instabilities.
+This project only uses direct memory manipulation and makes it possible to fake the serials without hooking a function or having a loaded kernel module at all times.

 ## Description:
 Fakes the serialnumber for HDDs/diskdrives from kernelmode without hooking anything.
 The driver can be fully unloaded after changing the serialnumber.